Introducing ROS2 Wrapper for ZED

 In ROS1, you can write your code either as a ROS node or as a ROS nodelet.
 ROS1 nodes are being compiled into executables.
 ROS1 nodelets on the other hand are being compiled into a shared library which is then being loaded at runtime by a container process.

-In ROS2 the concepts of node and nodelet has been unified and each not is now a
+In ROS2 the concepts of node and nodelet have been unified and each not is now a

 Component, very similar to the nodelet in ROS1.
 In ROS2 a single process can execute more than one node, using Composition, exploiting the intra-process communication feature.